-Did you or a family member suffer injuries in a car accident caused by a drunk driver in Clearwater, FL?
+Did you or a family member suffer injuries in a car accident caused by a drunk driver in Clearwater, Florida?
 They may owe you compensation for your medical bills, lost wages, and more.
 An experienced Clearwater DUI lawyer at Roman Austin Personal Injury Lawyers can help you fight for the maximum compensation you deserve.

 Collectively, our lawyers bring over 50 years of experience to the table.
 We’ve used that experience and our resources to help injured clients like you recover over $120 million in settlements and verdicts over the years.